andrecossa5/Cellula/README.md

 A collection of script for semi-automatic, seamless single-cell analysis (soon a Nextflow pipeline).
 Aim of this project is to provide a toolkit for the exploration of scRNA-seq data (including tasks as pre-processing, integration, clustering and cell type annotation).
 This toolkit comes with the following, handy features:

-* __Multiple methods for__ for each analytical step, to guarantee the best performing method has a chance of being selected for a certain task
+* __Multiple methods for__ for each analytical step, to guarantee that the best performing method may have the chance of being selected for a certain task
-* __Evaluation steps__, to extensively benchmark each method performance at some tasks, _without_ any ground truth reference available.
+* __Evaluation steps__, to extensively benchmark each method performance at some task, _without_ any ground truth reference available.
 * __Fine control at minimal effort__, thanks to flexible CLIs (soon becoming a Nextflow pipeline) through which users may perform individual analytical tasks on their data with minimal coding required.
 * __Focus on gene modules and signatures scoring__
 * __Focus on classification models__, used as a tool to prioritize "distinguishing features" (i.e., transcriptional features with the higher discriminative power in a classification task over arbitrary categories derived from cells metadata) and validate clustering